joviarnandy/Logistics-Performance-Analysis/README.md

 ### Motivation

-This task is important because we want to measure the quality Shopee's delivery timeliness through Logistics Provider performance.
+This task is important because we want to measure the quality of Shopee's delivery timeliness through Logistics Provider performance.

 ### Disclaimer

 * Pardon my messy writing on several lines of code.
-* Make sure to run the code on PC/Laptop with RAM >= 8 GB (possibly CPU-Intensive since it takes approximately two hours to run).
+* Make sure to run the code on PC/Laptop with at least 8 GB of RAM (possibly CPU-Intensive since it takes approximately two hours to run).

 ### TODO

-Upload short tutorial in the future when time permits.
+Upload short tutorials in the future when time permits.